DONATE NOW

 The Waccamaw River watershed includes 1,640 square miles within North and South Carolina.
 Its headwaters are in North Carolina and the river originates at Lake Waccamaw, a permanently inundated Carolina Bay managed as Lake Waccamaw State Park.

-The entire river is designated the Waccamaw River Blue Trail and its 100 miles in South Carolina are additionally designated as a National Water Trail.
-Click the image below to visit the Waccamaw River Blue Trail:
+Thanks to our partners, including American Rivers, Pee Dee Land Trust, and many others, the entire river is designated as the Waccamaw River Blue Trail and its ~100 miles in South Carolina are additionally designated as a National Water Trail.

-• water quality monitoring from Lake Waccamaw to Winyah Bay with our dedicated volunteers
+• water quality monitoring from Lake Waccamaw to Winyah Bay with dedicated volunteers

-• litter cleanups through our Adopt-a-Landing groups and twice yearly community cleanup initiatives
+• litter cleanups through community cleanup events, including our Adopt-a-Landing groups

-• advocating for positive changes in our watershed at the City, County, State and federal levels to protect clean water
+• advocating for watershed protections at the City, County, State and Federal levels

-• protecting riparian and other watershed lands for the benefit of our communities, both human and natural
+• protecting wetlands, floodplains, riparian and other watershed lands for the benefit of our natural and human communities

 • and so much more!